 The first pill is called mifepristone.
 This drug prevents progesterone from binding with progesterone receptors in the placenta, ovaries, and uterus.
 Progesterone is a hormone a woman produces during pregnancy that is crucial in providing a baby with nutrients.
 When the progesterone cannot bind with the receptors, the baby will die from a lack of nourishment and oxygen.

-24-72 hours after the first pill is taken, the second pill, misoprostol, is taken.
+The second pill, misoprostol, is taken 24 to 72 hours after the first pill is taken.
 Misoprostol induces uterine contractions and causes the body to expel the baby, at which time the chemical abortion is complete.
 However, it is relatively common for complications to arise which require further medical attention.

 The Abortion Antidote

-You won’t hear about it much, but many women regret choosing to terminate a pregnancy.
-In the days when most abortions were surgical abortions, there was nothing a woman could do: the baby was already gone.
-But with the abortion pill, it is different.
-If a woman begins the abortion reversal protocol within 72 hours of taking the first pill, there is a chance that the abortion may be able to be reversed.
+Many women experience regret after choosing to terminate a pregnancy, although this is not widely discussed.
+In the past, when most abortions were performed surgically, there was nothing a woman could do once the procedure was completed; the pregnancy was already over.
+However, with the abortion pill, the situation is different.
+If a woman initiates the abortion reversal protocol within 72 hours of taking the first pill, there is a chance that the abortion can be reversed.

 The reversal protocol must be initiated before the second pill is taken because once the uterus begins to contract to expel the baby, the abortion cannot be reversed.
 This reversal treatment involves giving the mother enough progesterone to combat the effects of mifepristone.
 If the mother gets enough progesterone, her body will resume its natural functions, enabling the baby to receive the necessary nutrients and remain attached to the placenta.